 Maybe the best advice one can have is: have good, strong and creative content that engage people.
 A engaged reader is much more likely to become a customer.
 A good copywriter should be writing your emails, with strong content that makes people read, engage, be anxious, forwards your emails.
 But how do you do that?
 There's a few tips I can share with you:

 Start with #1: a good subject line, which is the essence of a good written email that will make people open and read.
 Open rates are very important and you should focus on improving it.
 Once your readers open your emails, you have to engage then with strong and relevant content, maybe using images and videos.
 Make it remarkable, able to turn readers into customers.

-You should use a good email marketing tool: Hubspot, Mailchimp, RD.
+You should use an excellent email marketing tool: Hubspot, Mailchimp, RD.
 Those are among the best email tools there are.
 They have features that will make the most of your email.
 Always schedule the emails for the appropriate date and time, avoiding off-timing of your audience/customers - if they get your email in the middle of the night, they're less likely to open.

-Use call to actions, triggering people to take a step forward: sign-in, subscribe, download, etc. Always check for the hard and soft bounce rates, which plays a very important role in email deliverability.
-We are going to talk more about it on tip #5, when we talk about email validation.
+Use call-to-action, triggering people to take a step forward: sign-in, subscribe, download, etc. Always check for the hard and soft bounce rates, which plays a critical role in email deliverability.
+We are going to talk more about it on tip #5 when we talk about email validation.

 One thing you must learn and understand is that you will always have to experiment, try new things, and tweak what you already have.
 On your quest to improve ROI, testing and measuring is your biggest friend.
 Testing is an opportunity to accelerate growth, giving you insight and new alternatives.
 It doesn't need to be hard: just a few tests each time will do wonders for your company.